chloessutherland/mayanGregorianCalendarConverter/README.md

 			- If the current month is after the start date:

    				- Add the number of days in the month of the start date equivalent to the current month (to account for leap years) to the total number of days

+	- Add the difference of the number of days in the start month and the actual start day in that month to the total number of days

+	- Add the end date day of the month to the total number of days

+5. Convert the total number of days found into the Long Count format

+	- Find the quotient of the total number of days and 144,000 (baktuns) as a whole number and subtract that amount from the total number of days

+	- Find the quotient of the total number of days left and 7,200 (katuns) as a whole number and subtract that amount from the total number of days left

+	- Find the quotient of the total number of days left and 360 (tuns) as a whole number and subtract that amount from the total number of days left

+	- Find the quotient of the total number of days left and 20 (winals) as a whole number and subtract that amount from the total number of days left

+6. Display the result - output the Maya Long Count data in the format [baktuns].[katuns].[tuns].[winals].[number of days left]